iamdcj/javascripts/core/lexical-structure/identifiers/variables-functions/README.md

 # Identifier Rules: Functions and Variables

-When creating an identifier for a function/variable it is the engine enforces the following rules;
+When creating an identifier for a function/variable the engine enforces the following rules;

 ## Initial Character